 Renewable energy mini-grids or standalone solar PV systems can be deployed much faster and can provide access to electricity (at Tiers 2 and 3, as defined by the Energy Sector Management Assistance Program's (ESMAP) Multi-Tier Framework (MTF) energy access measurement methodology) more cost-competitively and inclusively and with important co-benefits for rural livelihoods (Blechinger et al., 2019).
-Specific studies show this to be the case in Sub-Saharan Africa in general (Dagnachew et al., 2017) and specifically in Kenya (Moner-Girona et al., 2019).
+Specific studies show this to be the case in Sub-Saharan Africa in general (Dagnachew et al., 2017) and specifically in Kenya (Moner-Girona et al., 2019) and in the Philippines (Bertheau and Cader, 2019).